-- Clinic staff consistently complete diagnostic assessments for patients with a positive alcohol screen. - Clinic staff consistently document the offer of further treatment to patients diagnosed with alcohol dependence. - Clinic Registered Nurse Care Managers receive motivational interviewing training within 12 months of appointment to Patient Aligned Care Teams. - Clinic Registered Nurse Care Managers, providers, and clinical associates receive health coaching training within 12 months of appointment to Patient Aligned Care Teams.
+- Clinic staff consistently complete diagnostic assessments for patients with a positive alcohol screen. - Clinic staff provide education and counseling for patients with positive alcohol screens and alcohol consumption above National Institute on Alcohol Abuse and Alcoholism limits. - Clinic staff consistently document the offer of further treatment to patients diagnosed with alcohol dependence. - Clinic Registered Nurse Care Managers receive motivational interviewing and health coaching training and that providers and clinical associates in the outpatient clinics receive health coaching training within 12 months of appointment to Patient Aligned Care Teams.

-Human Immunodeficiency Virus Screening: Ensure that clinicians:
+Human Immunodeficiency Virus Screening: Ensure that:

-• Consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.
+• Clinicians provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored.